The STEM of Sustainable Futures

 Research shows girls with a high skill, aptitude and talent in STEM fields are not currently served or identified at a young age when career choices are being shaped.
 So, when businesswoman and mom, Sandy Marshall, sought to provide her own young daughter with science-based learning opportunities and found her options seriously lacking, she took matters into her own hands.

 With a simple goal to teach girls about science in an experiential and fun way, Sandy invited five girls to join her daughter in a backyard hands-on science adventure.
-It was the start of Project Scientist, a non-profit that began small and quickly grew across the United States.
+It was the start of Project Scientist, a STEM nonprofit organization that began small and quickly grew across the United States.

 Today, Project Scientist is delivering high-quality STEM experiences and curriculum to more than 13,000 girls with the support of leading research institutions, universities and companies like ours.
 It has been, and continues to be, our honor to grow alongside Project Scientist, helping expand its impact with a three-year grant for $1 million.
 But more importantly, providing young minds access to our own STEM workplace and passionate employee volunteers as part of experiential learning programs like in-person Expeditions and Virtual STEM Labs.